 If your top priority is removing excessive buildup from hair products, dirt, or oil, then our Exfoliating Shampoo with Mongongo Oil is the perfect solution.
 This natural hair shampoo not only cleanses your hair, but also removes buildup without depleting your hair of its natural moisture.

-After washing your hair with the shampoo, you can follow up with a moisturizing conditioner.
-When conditioning your hair make sure to focus the product on the hair and not the scalp.
+After washing your hair with shampoo, you can follow up with a moisturizing organic hair conditioner.
+When conditioning your hair, make sure to focus the product on the hair and not the scalp.
 You can use a wide-tooth comb to work the conditioner through and detangle your hair.

-not only moisturizes but protects from heat damage by restoring health and shine.
-This protein-free conditioner is great for softening and silkening your hair from root to tip.
-The perfect conditioner for those who are protein sensitive.
+For the heat-loving naturalista, try our Protein-Free Hydrating Conditioner.
+Not only does it moisturize your hair, but it also protects it from heat damage by restoring health and shine.
+This protein-free conditioner is great for softening and silkening your hair from root to tip, and it’s the perfect conditioner for those who are protein sensitive.

 Stay on Track

-Once you get your regimen stick to it.
-It may be hard in the beginning, but in the end, it will be worth it.
-Once you figure out what works for your hair and what doesn't things will be easier for you.
+Once you perfect your regimen, stick to it.
+It may be hard in the beginning, but in the end, it will be worth it!
+Once you figure out what works for your hair and what doesn't, things will be easier for you.
 Don't give up.
 You can do it!

 As time passes and you begin to learn more about your hair, your hair's needs may change.
 It is a good idea to take a step back and look at your regimen after time has passed.
 You may find out that you need to change a few things.
 After a few months of staying consistent with your regimen, evaluate the results to determine if it is working for you or not.
 The best way to keep track of your journey and your regimen is to write things down in a journal.